brechmos-stsci/distributed-computing/README.md

 A number of Python-related libraries exist for the programming of solutions either employing multiple CPUs or multicore CPUs in a symmetric multiprocessing (SMP) or shared memory environment, or potentially huge numbers of computers in a cluster or grid environment.

-There are many levels to "distributed processing":
+There are many levels to parallel processing:
-  * Single core (not cluster / distributed)
+  * Single Machine
-  * Multi-core / Multi-CPU
+      * threading in Python
+        * uses threads
+        * threads run in the same memory space
       * multiprocessing Python Package
+        * uses processes
+        * processes have separate memory
         * Create Queue and Process
         * Add a Process (method and arguments) to the queue
         * Start running and block until all completed
         * -- or --
         * Create a process Pool()
         * Use the Pool() map functionality (map / reduce)

-      * threading in Python
    * GPU
+     * CPU has multiple cores, GPU have thousands of cores
      * pyCUDA
    * Cluster Computing / Distributed Processing
      * Unlike SMP architectures and especially in contrast to thread-based concurrency, cluster (and grid) architectures offer high scalability due to the relative absence of shared resources